 Road and Bridge District #4, under the supervision of Commissioner, Dr. Elba Garcia, is responsible for the maintenance, improvement and construction of roads in the west and southwest portions of the County.
 Presently, District #4 maintains approximately 5.563 miles of County road and participates in numerous joint road projects and fully reimbursed contract work with area municipalities.

-• The FY2016 Road and Bridge District #4 Budget reflects the addition of one (1) Administrative Assistant Grade A and one (1) Shop Assistant/Safety Coordinator Grade 9.
+- The FY2018 Budget represents a continuation of current service levels. - The FY2016 Road and Bridge District #4 Budget reflects the addition of one (1) Administrative Assistant Grade A and one (1) Shop Assistant/Safety Coordinator Grade 9.